DLXPlugins/insta-admin/readme.txt

 * The plugin has been completely re-written, but should for the most part be backwards compatible.
 * Re-designed admin panel, with a better and usable appearance splitting out most applicable sections.
 * Feature: reorder the social networks.
-* Feature: customize the look of Highlight and Share on the frontend.
+* Feature: customize the look of InstaAdmin Landing Page on the frontend.
 * Feature: edit individual icon colors.
 * Feature: new vertical orientation.
 * Feature: customize the look of inline highlighting on the frontend.